 Note to Instructor: The Instructor guides students, as a group, through the process of data submission.
-For English speaking students, use the online data submission form.
+For English speaking students, use the Dive Against Debris® app or online data submission form.
 For non-English speaking students, use the Data Card and email on completion.
 Only one data submission is required per Dive Against Debris® survey, irrelevant of number of students.
 If you have multiple students, ensure only one submission is made i.e. duplicate data submissions for the same survey should not be made.